ceph/run-chef-on-sepia/README.rst

 There are several servers.
 You need to pick one.
 There is currently no automation to help you pick.

+The senta servers are the most recently deployed machines and likely to be less loaded.

 Avoid ``vercoi01`` and ``vercoi02``, they will be running more production-ish vms.